Princes of the Apocalypse: Summary

 This campaign takes characters from level 1 through level 15 as adventurers battle the elemental cults across the North and work to uncover their true agenda.
 It is set in the Forgotten Realms year 1491 DR.

+The adventure begins with small adventures to get to level three, and then the main adventure starts with a delegation from the dwarven city of Mirabar going missing.
+The delegation was kidnapped by cultists.

 Publication history

 In January 2015, Wizards of the Coast announced their new Elemental Evil storyline which included their new adventure module Princes of the Apocalypse.
 Wizards of the Coast collaborated with Sasquatch Game Studios to produce this book.
 Princes of the Apocalypse draws inspiration from The Temple of Elemental Evil.

 Princes of the Apocalypse was published on April 7, 2015.
 A free corresponding player's guide, Elemental Evil Player's Companion, was released earlier as a PDF on March 10, 2015.
 The spells and the genasi race from the Elemental Evil Player’s Companion are reprinted in the adventure's appendices, though the goliath and aarakocra races and the deep gnome subrace for gnomes are not reprinted in Princes of the Apocalypse.